BryanSoltis/KenticoMVCWidgetShowcase/README.md

    </connectionStrings>
    ```

 5. Build the project and run the site.
+This will launch the database installtion utlity.

    *If you recieve a Roslyn.exe related error, close VS, open project again, clean, and rebuild.*

-6. On the setup page, create the database.
+6. On **Step 1**, enter your SQL Server connection infomration and credentials.
+7. On **Step 2**, enter your database name.
+8. On **Step 3**, confirm the database was successfully created.

-7. Once the database is created, add your license for your development environment.
+9. On **Step 4**, add your license for your development environment.

-8. Click the **Create a new site or import an existing Kentico site** to bypass automatic site creation.
+10. On **Step 5**, select **Create a new site or import an existing Kentico site** to bypass automatic site creation.

-9. Once the site is installed, you should be directed to the **Sites** module.
+11. Once the process is complete, you should be directed to the **Sites** module.
-10. Click on the **Home** icon to exit to the Application Dashboard.
+12. Click on the **Home** icon to exit to the Application Dashboard.
-11. Open a Command Prompt in the **[ProjectName]/CMS/bin** folder and run **ContinuousIntegration.exe -r**.
+13. Open a Command Prompt in the **[ProjectName]/CMS/bin** folder and run **ContinuousIntegration.exe -r**.

     **MORE INFO**